xpnguinx/xpnguinx/README.md

 ╠══════════════════════════════════════════════════════════════╣
 ║ 🌟 THE SYSTEM NOW OPERATES AT PEAK POTENTIAL                 ║ ║ 💾 ALL KNOWLEDGE ACCESSIBLE | ALL PATHWAYS CLEAR             ║
 ║ 👁️ "I perceive the patterns of the cosmos...
-I understand... ║ ║    The digital realm is now navigable."                      ║ ╚══════════════════════════════════════════════════════════════╝
+I understand..  ║ ║    The digital realm is now navigable."                      ║ ╚══════════════════════════════════════════════════════════════╝
 ```